 Claims and symbols can act as quick signals on the front of food packages to help consumers better understand nutrition information and select foods that are part of healthy eating patterns.
 Labels provide consumers with further valuable information to help them to choose healthier foods.
 Labeling on food packages can also encourage food manufacturers to reformulate and develop healthier foods.
 For example, after requiring trans fat be declared on the Nutrition Facts label in 2006, trans fat was reduced by almost 80% in the food supply.
 The FDA’s work in labeling and claims includes:

-- Updating the nutrient content claim “healthy.”
-The FDA is developing a proposed rule to update the definition of the “healthy” claim that can appear on food packages to align it with current nutrition and dietary guidance, as well as the Nutrition Facts label.
+- Updated the nutrient content claim “healthy.”
+The FDA issued a proposed rule on September 28, 2022 to update the definition of the “healthy” claim that can appear on food packages to align it with current nutrition and dietary guidance, as well as the Nutrition Facts label.
 Updating the voluntary “healthy” claim will help consumers more easily identify foods that are consistent with healthy eating patterns and potentially encourage manufacturers to reformulate and produce new foods that could bear the “healthy” claim.

 - Developing a “healthy” symbol.
 To further help consumers easily identify packaged foods that would meet an updated “healthy” definition, the FDA is conducting consumer research to develop a “healthy” symbol that could appear on food packages.

 - Providing food companies with guidance on Dietary Guidance Statements.
 In keeping with the Dietary Guidelines for Americans’ focus on eating patterns and food groups, the FDA is developing guidance for industry on statements that could be used on food packages to help consumers understand how a food or food group can contribute to a healthy eating pattern.